haxtheweb/edtechjoker/draft-outline.md

   - What sorta of information will need to come from the backend to make this work?
   - Either using a screen cast or taking screen shots, write up the

 If division of labor helps you through this, 1 person "Drives" and does the coding while another watches and helps offer feedback.
-At that same time, the 2nd person is the one doing the article writing and making sure that blog post 1 makes sense.
+At that same time, the 2nd person is the one doing the article writing and making sure that blog post 1 makes sense. **if there are people not participating I am aware and will divide appropriately**

 ** this is 1 submission per group **